$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling)

 "$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling)", simply known as "$pringfield", is the tenth episode of the fifth season of the American animated television series The Simpsons, and the 91st episode overall.
 It originally aired on the Fox network in the United States on December 16, 1993.
 In the episode, Springfield legalizes gambling to revitalize its economy.
 Mr. Burns opens a casino where Homer is hired as a blackjack dealer.
-Marge develops a gambling addiction, Bart opens a rival casino in his tree house, and Burns' appearance and mental state deteriorate à la Howard Hughes.
+Marge develops a gambling addiction, Bart opens a rival casino in his tree house, and Burns's appearance and mental state deteriorate à la Howard Hughes.

 The episode was written by Bill Oakley and Josh Weinstein, and directed by Wes Archer.
 Gerry Cooney and Robert Goulet guest starred as themselves.
 The episode features cultural references to the films Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, The Wizard of Oz, Rain Man and 2001: A Space Odyssey.
 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 11.7, and was the highest-rated show on the Fox network the week it aired.
 The Rich Texan makes his debut in this episode, referred to as "Senator" by Homer.